Edo Terglav

 Edo Terglav (born January 24, 1980) is a Slovenian former professional ice hockey right winger.
 He was drafted 249th overall by the Buffalo Sabres in the 1998 NHL Entry Draft, the first Slovenian selected in an NHL Entry Draft.

 He currently works as an assistant coach and youth hockey supervisor for Diables Rouges de Briançon of the Ligue Magnus in France.

+He has been the head coach of Slovenia men's national ice hockey team since 2024.